Shaunthehugo/Study-Buddy/README.md

 **This was also used as my senior project, and help me learn what real app development is like.**

 ##Future Plans
+These features will be implemented due to the recent shutdown of Parse

 - [x] Remove Parse API
 - [ ] Start Moving to Firebase
 - [ ] Resubmit